macropygia/static-site-stack/packages/vite-plugin-glob-input/README.md

 **English** | [日本語](README.ja_JP.md)

-Vite plugin to add files using fast-glob to `build.rollupOptions.input`
+Vite plugin to add files to `build.rollupOptions.input` using fast-glob.

 - **This package is currently unstable.**
     - Breaking changes may occur without any notice, even if in patch releases.